terraform-tencentcloud-modules/terraform-tencentcloud-cdn/examples/simple-cdn-domain/README.md

 # CDN Module Example

-This module will create new CDN domain.
+This module can create new CDN domain.

 ## Usage